Defect-induced spin textures in magnetic solids: Coplanar spin textures

 Its solution corresponds to an `electric' potential field produced by a delta-like source term.
-The source term can be still found from Eqs.~(\ref{E1}) and (\ref{Qsource}), but its amplitude becomes renormalized by nonlinear corrections.
+The source term can be still found from Eqs.~(\ref{Htr}) and (\ref{Qsource}).
+The nonlinear corrections renormalize its amplitude, but leave the symmetry intact.

-As an example, let us consider a bond defect that connects sites $i'$ and $j'$ with a distinct exchange coupling $\tilde{J}$, which differs by $\delta J = \tilde{J} - J_{ij}$ from the corresponding value in the surrounding lattice.
-The produced source term has a dipole symmetry, since the function $h_i$ in Eq.~(\ref{E1}) changes sign under the permutation $i\leftrightarrow j$.
+As an example, let us consider a defect bond that connects sites $l$ and $n$ with a distinct exchange coupling $\tilde{J}$, which differs by $\delta J = \tilde{J} - J$ from the corresponding value in the surrounding lattice.
+The produced source term has a dipole symmetry, since the function $h_i$ in Eq.~(\ref{E1}) changes sign under the permutation $l\leftrightarrow n$.
 Hence, a bond defect generates a readjustment of spins in the form of a dipole potential \cite{Villain79}